 - In case of student presentations, because it is more difficult to de-identify the student in such situation, the instructor should contact the Office of the Registrar, to ensure FERPA consent is obtained from the student making a presentation, prior to share the recording.

 For more information contact the GW Privacy Office ([email protected]).

 Yes.
 You should notify students in advance about recording classes/lectures.

 Notification can be included in the course syllabus.
 Example:

-No. Under FERPA, a student may not use his or her right to opt out of directory information disclosures to prevent school officials from identifying the student by name or disclosing the student’s electronic identifier or institutional e-mail address in class.
+No. A student may not use his or her right to opt out of directory information disclosures to prevent school officials from identifying the student by name or disclosing the student’s electronic identifier or institutional e-mail address in class.

 Yes, only if students participating in the video cannot not be identified.

 - Recordings can be edited to de-identify the students in the recording (which can include avoiding or removing any mention of the student’s name, blurring the student’s image, altering voice recordings, etc.).

 - Recordings can also be planned so that students (such as those asking questions during a class) are not shown in the video or referred to by name (another way to de-identify the student).

 2013 H Street, NW